 - Make “Uff Da” chips by cutting into 1” x 4” strips and deep fry until golden.
-Drain on paper towel and immediately sprinkle with cinnamon and sugar.
-Or spread whole round with butter, sprinkle with cinnamon and sugar, cut into 1”x4” strips, put on cookie sheet and bake at 300 degrees until crisp.
+Drain on a paper towel and immediately sprinkle with cinnamon and sugar.
+Or spread whole round with butter, sprinkle with cinnamon and sugar, cut into 1”x4” strips, put on a cookie sheet and bake at 300 degrees until crisp.

 - Use with fish tacos instead of corn tortillas.

 - Wrap around scrambled eggs, with or without crumbled sausage or bacon.